 The actual measurements of H_0 have enormous uncertainties.
 Early measurements tended to be a little too low (in the 40-60 km s-1 Mpc-1 range, compared to 70 km s-1 Mpc-1 from Cepheid results).
 One must be careful about the derivation of H_0 , for many reasons in addition to those above.
 The assumption of an isothermal, constant density cluster gas is not correct, so instead one usually uses a beta model for the gas distribution.
 The recent high angular resolution measurements with Chandra suggest that the gas is not very clumped, and in any case that would tend to increase H_0 , so that is probably not a factor.
 For redshifts $z \not\ll 1$, it is also important to include the possible presence of a cosmological constant.
 The main qualitative effect of a cosmological constant is to make the universe "bigger" at intermediate to high redshifts.
 That means that the angular diameter distance for fixed z and H_0 is larger when $\Omega_m = 0.3$, $\Omega{\Lambda} = 0.7$ than when $\Omega_m = 1$.
 So, a few years ago, measurements of H_0 for clusters with, say, z = 0.5 gave smaller values than they do now!
 Yet another cautionary point when interpreting data.
-The most recent results, taking overall cosmology into account and using the most updated X-ray data, are now in fact consistent with the Cepheid values for H_0 (e.g., Bonamente et al. 2006, ApJ, 647,25).
+Some recent results, taking overall cosmology into account and using the most updated X-ray data, are now in fact consistent with the Cepheid values for H_0 (e.g., Kozmanyan et al. 2019, A&A, 621, A34 get $H_0 = 67 \pm 3$ km s-1 Mpc-1).